maravichandran/old-personal-website-v2/fun_stuff.md

 I am a huge fan of classical music.
 My favorite composer is Bach.
 I have played the violin for many years and have recently started composing music, which you can listen to [here](https://www.instagram.com/music.with.maya/).

 ## Reading
-I enjoy reading and mostly read classic fiction.
+I enjoy reading and mostly read classic and contemproary novels.
 Here is a [list of my recent reading](https://www.goodreads.com/user/show/127838671-maya-ravichandran).